MariamAlKhoori/journal.md/README.md

 To get done:
 * - Attach the servo motors to the ears before attaching the ears to the head
 * - Code ear movement
-:heavy_check_mark: * - Code and test the channels and receiver
+* - Code and test the channels and receiver ✔️

 To consider:
 - Code eyes with the neopixels